Visbha06/CS180---Team-Project/README.md

 #### ActionTestInterface-
 The action test interface outlines the test cases for the actionTest class.
 #### Action-
 The action class is a enum that is used for handling user input and processing user input with the given value.
-It's utilized in the client class for when the user is selecting what action they would like to perform.
+It's utilized in the server class for when the user is selecting what action they would like to perform.